1. What is work-study?

-You can begin applying for jobs when you can log-in to the work-study website.
-Though you may see work-study in your "My Finances" in CalCentral, if your financial aid offer is "Conditional," our file is incomplete, or you have holds, you won't be able to log-in.
+You can begin applying for jobs when you can log in to the work-study website.
+Though you may see work-study in your "My Finances" in CalCentral, if your financial aid offer is "Conditional," your file is incomplete, or you have holds, you won't be able to log in.

 Whenever you begin, speed is crucial in the job hunt.
 Imagine an employer posts the job and the next day receives a resume and cover letter addressing their specific position.
 Very impressive!
 Also, do not wait to hear from one employer before applying to other positions.
 While you're waiting to hear from that employer, those other positions are getting filled.

 3. When can a spring admit log in to the work-study site?

 Students who begin at Berkeley in the spring term can log in to the work-study site the day after the end of the fall semester.
 Since the specific date changes each year, use the Berkeley academic calendar to see the exact date.

 4. When is the last day that I can find a job?

 Work-study positions are available throughout the year except between the last day of the spring semester and July 1st.
 From mid-August to early September the number of available jobs peak between 250-300 listings per day, many with multiple positions.
 At the beginning of the spring semester, a smaller peak occurs and just before summer the number of positions increases again.
 In between you'll usually see about 100 job listings.
 If you click the "Begin Date" heading twice, you'll see jobs posted weeks/months in advance.